Policy

 As identified in the College purpose statement, workforce training, consulting, and technical assistance programs and services are essential services that support public and private sector development.

-When employees complete customized workforce training, employers receive value from an agile and skilled workforce that brings new ideas and creativity to a rapidly changing market and work environment; the alignment of employee skills with business goals and objectives; improved employee loyalty, morale, job satisfaction, and retention.
+When employees complete customized workforce training, employers receive value from an agile and skilled workforce that brings new ideas and creativity to a rapidly changing market and work environment; the alignment of employee skills with business goals and objectives; and improved employee loyalty, morale, job satisfaction, and retention.
 This leads to a culture of continuity and consistency; improved productivity and revenue growth; and the opportunity to develop future organizational leaders.
-Employers also receive value when College provided consulting or technical assistance services lead to improved productivity and profitability.
+Employers also receive value when College-provided consulting or technical assistance services lead to improved productivity and profitability.

-Employees receive value by engaging in the College’s workforce development programs designed to help them upgrade their skills or retrain for a new job assignment; by completing these activities, employees increase their productivity, employability, mobility, and earning potential.
+Employees receive value by engaging in the College’s workforce development programs designed to help them upgrade their skills or retrain for a new job assignment.
+By completing these activities, employees increase their productivity, employability, mobility, and earning potential.
 Employees receive greater value when they can document their participation in workforce training that meets nationally recognized criteria.

 Employees also receive value by maintaining their current (or obtaining a new) professional license or certification.
 Employees receive the greatest value when their workforce training can be connected to the College’s professional certificate and degree programs.

-Employees receive greater benefits when they can transfer their workforce training course or program between various other systems of professional development (e.g. Continuing Education Units, Continuing Professional Development Units, Professional Development Hours, Professional Learning Units, etc.).
+Employees receive greater benefits when they can transfer their workforce training course or program between various other systems of professional development (e.g., Continuing Education Units, Continuing Professional Development Units, Professional Development Hours, Professional Learning Units, etc.).

 To achieve these benefits, the Board directs the President to establish, deliver, and continuously improve a program of workforce training.